hibahmad30/SplunkConfig/README.md

 <img src="https://i.imgur.com/d7ZIe7K.png" alt="Add Shared Folder" height=70% width=70%/>
 <br/>
 <br/>
-We will then navigate back to our Ubuntu server and create a directory called ‘share’ using ‘mkdir share’ command.
-Then. we will mount the directory to the Splunk download folder, and install Splunk using the following commands:
+We will then navigate back to our Ubuntu server and create a directory called ‘share’ using the ‘mkdir share’ command.
+We will then mount the directory to the Splunk download folder and install Splunk using the following commands:
 <br/>
 <br/>
 <img src="https://i.imgur.com/Smrjm1o.png" alt="Mount Directory" height=85% width=85%/>